MrElementary/CodeMentor/README.md

 ## What is included?
 * resistor_networks.py - The driver code for the program solution.
 * test_suite.py - The test application with test cases consisting of the examples provided in the [original problem](https://edabit.com/challenge/eWXL8Jz78hP5tW644).
-* Space Complexity Report - A brief breakdown of the space complexity of the solution in respects to Big O notation.
+* Time/Space Complexity Report - A brief breakdown of the time and space complexity of the solution in respects to Big O notation.

 ## How to run?